Wilms' tumor

 Wilms' tumor or Wilms tumor, also known as nephroblastoma, is a cancer of the kidneys that typically occurs in children (rarely in adults), and occurs most commonly as a renal tumor in child patients.
 It is named after Max Wilms, the German surgeon (1867–1918) who first described it.

 Approximately 650 cases are diagnosed in the U.S. annually.
-The majority of cases occur in children with no associated genetic syndromes; however, a minority of children with Wilms' tumor have a congenital abnormality.
+The majority of cases occur in children with no associated genetic syndromes; however, in a minority, the cause is a congenital abnormality known as Wilms' tumor predisposition.
 It is highly responsive to treatment, with about 90 percent of children being cured.

 Signs and symptoms

 Typical signs and symptoms of Wilms' tumor include the following: